MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 * [Messaging extensions](../messaging-extensions/what-are-messaging-extensions.md#messaging-extensions)

-Your Teams project can contain either one of the capabilities or a mixture of two or three capabilities from above.
+Your Teams project can contain either one of the capabilities or all three capabilities from above.

-You can select the capabilities you want when you create the Teams Project.
+You can select any capability when you create the Teams Project.

 :::image type="content" source="../assets/images/teams-toolkit-v2/create-project-capabilities.png" alt-text="Select capabilities to Create New Project":::

-And Teams Toolkit provides flexibility to add more capabilities in later process of Teams app development.
+Teams Toolkit provides flexibility to add more capabilities in further process of Teams app development.

 :::image type="content" source="../assets/images/tools-and-sdks/add-capabilities.png" alt-text="add capabilities":::